INSET Workshop – Protecting your ON-LINE Professional Identity

 This blog is for everyone interested in improving the lifelong learning experience within our Learning Community.
 This includes Teachers and anyone whose role supports learning, parents, carers and of course children and young people.
 It's your space, if you have any topics you would like to see discussed or questions that you would like raised, email us at email@example.com.

 This entry was posted on Friday, February 24th, 2012 at 12:09 pm and is filed under CPD, DLP Learning Blog, INSET.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.